We've put together some tips on how to be safe while you're having adventures that involve walking

 You must follow the Countryside Code and be aware of countryside access and rights of way.

-When walking in grazing areas, make sure you are aware of the risks of E. coli and of the importance of handwashing before eating food.
-If handwashing facilities are not available, provide antibacterial wet wipes or gel.
+When walking in grazing areas, make sure you're aware of the risks of E. coli and of the importance of handwashing before eating food.
+If handwashing facilities aren't available, provide antibacterial wet wipes or gel.

 Find out about – and stick to – local and seasonal restrictions, particularly those relating to fire, water, shooting and blasting.